bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Hecate - The Key to Magick - Choose a coin.
 Ignite it, Bless it, and make it Lucky.
 				- [ ] Prometheus - The First Flame - Light a fire.
 All coins land on heads +0.5% more often for each fire lit this game (max +25%).
 				- [ ] Phaethon - Smitten Upstart - Destroy this coin.
 Gain souls, arrows, life, and fully recharge patron.
 Upgrades each round.
 				- [ ] Erysichthon - Faustian Hunger - Infinite uses.
-Doesn't flip (use a separate sprite entirely to indicate this; it isn't a coin) Reflip a coin, then lose 1 life and permanently increase this amount by 1.
+Reflip a coin, then lose 1 life and permanently increase this amount by 1.
 When upgraded, the life loss is reset to 1.
-If you didn't use this at least once this round, curse this coin.
+					- [ ] Tails - Turn this to heads. (this is also cute since Daedalus could copy it or something wacky :D)
+					- [ ] Need a way to represent infinite charges (can use a large negative magic number. don't draw a digit, but rather make a unique img for this and use that. when depleting charges, if infinite, don't)
 				- [ ] Dolos - Beneath Prosopon - Choose a coin.
 This coin permanently becomes a copy of that coin.
 				- [ ] Eris - For the Fairest - Flip a coin, plus each other coin this power has been used on this round.
 3/4/5/6 uses.
 				- [ ] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)